open-ephys/acq-board-docs/source/Hardware-Guide/Headstages.rst

 - `Intan RHD2000-series bioamplifier chips <https://intantech.com/files/Intan_RHD2000_series_datasheet.pdf>`_ (up to two 64ch chips per headstage)
 - the Serial Peripheral Interface (SPI) protocol implemented in a 12-wire SPI connection per the `Intan specification <https://intantech.com/files/Intan_RHD2000_SPI_cable.pdf>`_.

 Beyond these requirements, headstages vary and can be characterized by a number of features.
 The choice will depend on the equipment you have and the experiments you want to perform.
+The list below covers the feature-space of SPI-compatible Open Ephys headstages.

+..  rst-class:: remove-white-space-in-definition-list
-- **Type of electrode inputs on the RHD2000-series chip (unipolar or bipolar)**

-   *if you intend to acquire local field potentials and single units using a common reference, you'd use a unipolar headstage, but if you have impedance matched pairs of electrodes for EMG or EEG acquisition, you'd use a headstage with bipolar inputs.*
+    Type of electrode inputs on the RHD2000-series chip (unipolar, bipolar) If you intend to acquire local field potentials and single units using a common reference, you'd use a unipolar headstage.
+If you have impedance matched pairs of electrodes for EMG or EEG acquisition, you'd use a headstage with bipolar inputs.

-- **Number of neuronal recording channels (16, 32, 64, 128...)**
+    Number of neuronal recording channels (16, 32, 64, 128...)

-   *the number of channels you'd like to record from and the type of probe or electrode array you intend to use will define the channel count*
+        The number of channels you'd like to record from and the type of probe or electrode array you intend to use will define the channel count.

-- **Electrode connector (Omnetics, Hirose, Molex, etc)**
+    Electrode connector (Omnetics, Hirose, Molex, etc.)

-   *the connector on the probe or electrode interface board (EIB) needs to be compatible with that on the headstage, or use a corresponding adapter*
+        The connector on the probe or electrode interface board (EIB) needs to be compatible with that on the headstage or have a compatible EIB adapter.

-- **Additional sensors (3-axis accelerometer for motion detection, 9-axis inertial measurement unit for 3D capabilities)**

-   *if you want to record absolute head orientation (pitch, yaw, roll) or drive our torque-free commutator, you need 3D capabilities*
+    Additional sensors (3-axis accelerometer for motion detection, 9-axis inertial measurement unit for 3D capabilities) If you want to record absolute head orientation (pitch, yaw, roll) or drive our torque-free commutator, you need 3D capabilities.

-- **Shape (standard, low-profile, compact, etc)**
+    Shape (standard, low-profile, compact, etc)

-   *a low-profile headstage is more suitable to reduce torque than a standard upright one, and specifically designed for freely-behaving tetrode recordings with the ShuttleDrive*
+        A low-profile headstage is more suitable to reduce torque than a standard upright one, and specifically designed for freely-behaving tetrode recordings with the ShuttleDrive.

 Open Ephys headstages
 ###################################